Who We Are

 A high quality of life, a vibrant economy and a healthy environment and climate for generations to come, built with renewable energy, efficient energy use and conservation.

 - Electric efficiency.
-Save at least 32 average megawatts of electricity annually at a levelized cost of no more than 3.2 cents per kilowatt hour for Portland General Electric.
-Save at least 17.1 aMW of electricity annually at a levelized cost of no more than 3.7 cents per kilowatt hour for Pacific Power.
+Save at least 32 average megawatts of electricity annually at no more than 3.2 cents per kilowatt hour levelized for Portland General Electric.
+Save at least 17.1 aMW of electricity annually no more than 3.7 cents per kWh levelized for Pacific Power.

 - Gas efficiency.
-Save at least 4.53 million therms of natural gas annually at a levelized cost of no more than 45.3 cents per therm for NW Natural.
-Save at least 400,000 therms of natural gas annually at a levelized cost of no more than 52 cents per therm for Cascade Natural Gas.
+Save at least 4.53 million therms of natural gas annually no more than 45.3 cents per therm levelized for NW Natural.
+Save at least 400,000 therms of natural gas annually no more than 52 cents per therm levelized for Cascade Natural Gas.

 - Renewable resource development.
-Report annually on project and market development assistance provided, including the number of projects supported, milestones met and documentation of results from a market and technology perspective.
+Report annually on project and market development assistance provided.
 Obtain at least 0.7 aMW in installed generation of net-metered standard projects, including solar and small wind.
-For non-solar custom projects, the three-year rolling average project incentive is not to exceed $29/allocated megawatt hour.
+For non-solar custom projects incentives, do not exceed $29/allocated megawatt hour (three-year rolling average).
 Report sources of funding and the selection criteria for innovative and custom solar projects.

 - Program delivery efficiency.
 Keep administrative and program support costs below 9 percent of annual revenues.